C-Dr4gon/VulnerMapper/README.md

 > 4. SCAN(): The program will use nmap and masscan to scan for open ports and services in the target range and log results.

-> 5. NSE(): The program will use nmap scripting engine to to conduct further enumeration of hosts, based on scan results.
+> 5. NSE_ENUM(): The program will use nmap scripting engine to to conduct further enumeration of hosts, based on scan results.

-> 6. SEARCHSPLOIT(): The program will use searchsploit to find potential vulnerabilities based on service results
+> 6. SEARCHSPLOIT(): The program will use searchsploit to find potential vulnerabilities based on enumeration results

 > 7. BRUTEFORCE(): The program will use hydra and medusa to find weak passwords used in the network's login services, based on the vulnerability results